 The goal of the cooperation is to enhance the capabilities of TU Wien’s simulation model for laser processing by incorporating solidification grain structure physics from Think Solidification’s SPrime software.

-TU Wien has been pushing further the state of the art of fluid dynamics simulation of laser processes over the last years.
-Currently they have a powerful broad scope model that has been successfully applied for the study of many kind of processes covering from the ultra-short pulse laser ablation in the microscale up to more conventional macroscale applications such as keyhole laser welding.
+TU Wien has been has been pushing further the state of the art of fluid dynamics simulation of laser processes over the last years.
+Currently they have a powerful broad scope model that has been successfully applied for the study of manykind of processes covering from the ultra-short pulse laser ablation in the microscale up to more conventional macroscale applications such as keyhole laser welding (and even beyond that!).

 Think Solidification’s SPrime® software is a unique simulation grain structure library that can be applied for the prediction of metallic alloys solidification grain structure fabric from few micrometers to meter scale.

 Thanks to a shared open-source simulation environment (OpenFOAM®) a “relatively” easy coupling of both numerical tools has been possible.
 Preliminary prototype results have already shown a promising potential from these combined technologies and invite to expect an outstanding quality from the theoretical process studies to be done within CUSTODIAN© project!